npm/npm/doc/scripts.md

   If there is a `wscript` file in the root of your package, npm will default the `preinstall` command to compile using node-waf.

+## USER

+If npm was invoked with root privileges, then it will change the uid to the user account or uid specified by the `user` config, which defaults to `nobody`.
+Set the `unsafe-perm` flag to run scripts with root privileges.

 ## ENVIRONMENT

 Package scripts run in an environment where many pieces of information are